WeCanCodeIT/columbus-2017-fall/week1/push-project.md

 - Create a project in Eclipse called push-project
 - Create a class in the project called Push
-- Create a new Repository in GitHub called push-project and click the green create new repository button
+- Create a new Repository in GitHub called push-project and click the green **create new repository** button
 - Remain on the Quick Setup page as we will need to copy the HTTPS link at the top

-- Open Git Bash
+- Open Git Bash and key in the following commands (hit enter after each command line below)
 - `cd` ..    will back out 1 directory
 - `ls`       will show available directories
 - `cd default-workspace/`  will allow you to access your Eclipse workspace directory